Package reference

 True if new_state is higher than the stored high watermark or lower than the low watermark.

-Get a callable suitable for passing to a time series upload queue as post_upload_function, that will automatically update the states in this state store when that upload queue is uploading.
+, that will automatically update the states in this state store when that upload queue is uploading.- Returns:

 A function that expands the current states with the values given